 Nevada is quite popular for having one of the most famous cities in all of the US, Las Vegas, but that’s not all it has got.
 The Sagebrush State is known to have several popular hot springs that are perfect for when you need to blow off some steam.

 You’ll find both developed hot springs resorts and primitive pools in Nevada.
 The latter undeveloped hot springs are a soak-at-your-own-risk type and often have very hot water temperates.
 You don’t want to boil yourself and scold your skin, so always check the water temperature first for safety.
 Here are some of the top natural hot springs:

-Spencer Hot Springs – One of our personal favorites hot springs in Nevada would definitely be Spencer hot springs.
+Spencer Hot Springs – One of our personal favorite hot springs in Nevada would definitely be Spencer hot springs.
 Not only is this spring easily accessible, but it is also one of the most relaxing places around.
 It has steamy metal tubs and an in-ground spring.
-Spencer hot springs is known for its amazing views.
+Spencer Hot Springs is known for its amazing views.
 What’s better than a beautiful view of nature when you’re relaxing in a hot spring spa?